webplatform/docs/dom/PointerEvent/pressure/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The normalized pressure of the pointer input in the range of [0,1], where 0 and 1 represent the minimum and maximum pressure the hardware is capable of detecting, respectively. }}
+{{Summary_Section|The normalized pressure of the pointer input in the range of [0,1], where 0 and 1 represent the minimum and maximum pressure the hardware is capable of detecting, respectively.}}
 {{API_Object_Property
 |Property_applies_to=dom/objects/PointerEvent
 |Read_only=Yes
-|Javascript_data_type=unsigned long
 }}
 {{Examples_Section
 |Not_required=No
 |Examples=
 }}
 {{Notes_Section
 |Usage=For hardware that does not support pressure, including but not limited to mouse, the value must be 1 when in the active buttons state and 0 otherwise.
 }}
 {{Related_Specifications_Section
 |Specifications=